dssup/bump-version/README.en.md

 The header must start with an imperative present-tense verb, without a trailing period, starting with a lowercase letter.
 Scope is an abstract module name or unique source file name.

-Brief explanation of commit types:
+Brief explanation of commit kinds:

 - feat — new features that change program functionality.
   Example: `feat: add user authentication`